rahmannlab/rahmannlab.github.io/people/zentgraf.md

 where: uds
 ---

 I am a computer scientist with a focus on algorithm engineering and data analysis in bioinformatics.
-Right now I am working in the Algorithmic Bioinformatics group, led by Sven Rahmann at University of Saarland.
+Right now I am working in the Algorithmic Bioinformatics group, led by Sven Rahmann at Saarland University.
 My current topics are:
 - Hashing
-  - Multi-Way Bucketed Cuckoo Hashing)
+  - Multi-Way Bucketed Cuckoo Hashing
-  - Comparison with other Hasing methods
+  - Comparison with other Hashing methods
   - Parallelization using subtables
 - Alignment free approaches using *k*-mers
   - xengsort